anuyts/public/agda/modal.md

 types.
 Their code can currently be found at https://github.com/flupe/agda/tree/polarity

 Lots of interesting problems popped up and were discussed.
-This note intends to provide an overview of all the things to be considered when implementing MTT for Agda.
+This note intends to discuss everything that needs to be considered both in future modal extensions of Agda and in the current implementation (because a couple of things are currently off).
+This note will keep evolving.

 ## Rough table of contents